dbojan/UpdogFarmer2025/README.md

 **2026-02-08-1**
--you have to enter you steam api
+-you have to enter you steam api key in app
 -admob removed
 -apk added